TITLE 29: EMERGENCY SERVICES, DISASTERS, AND CIVIL DEFENSE

 2) Submit documentation of the ESDA coordinator's Notice of Appointment card.

-i) Within six months after the date of appointment, unless this time is extended by IEMA up to one year from the date of appointment, the ESDA coordinator has completed the IEMA New Coordinators Workshop Course and the Principles of Emergency Management Course or courses determined by IEMA to be consistent with or at least as stringent as these courses; and
+A) An ESDA coordinator appointed after January 1, 2002, has completed, within 12 months after the date of appointment, the IEMA New Coordinators Workshop Course and the Principles of Emergency Management Course or courses determined by IEMA to be consistent with or at least as stringent as these courses; and

-4) Complete an EOP that meets the requirements of Subpart B of this Part that is reviewed and accepted by the county or multiple county ESDA in accordance with Section 301.320 of this Part.
+4) Complete an EOP that meets the requirements of Subparts B and C that is reviewed and accepted by the county or multiple county ESDA in accordance with Section 301.320.

-c) The certification term is two years with beginning and ending dates indicated on the certificate issued by the accredited county or multiple county ESDA under signature of the accredited county or multiple county ESDA and IEMA.
+b) The certification term shall be at least two years, but no longer than four years, with beginning and ending dates indicated on the certificate issued by the accredited county or multiple county ESDA under signature of the appropriate jurisdiction.
+The existing certification may be extended by the appropriate jurisdiction as long as the total certification does not exceed four years.
 The non-mandated ESDA may seek renewal of its certification.